antouanbg/Bulgarian_Linguistic/README.md

 # Collection of Bulgarian resources such as Corpus and Models for ASR, TTS and NLP tasks and different tools.
-You may find here publically available different Bulgarian datasets and models used for ASR, TTS, and NLP task together with tools.
+You may find here publically available different Bulgarian datasets and models used for ASR, TTS, and NLP task together with open source tools and apps.
 I hope to publish also Multimedia Corpus of Spoken Bulgarian in different domains like SmartHome for example.

 If you are having a publically available dataset and would like to share with us please let me know.
 It will be updated frequently.
 So please star this repo ;)